 If you love casserole-type dishes, check out our vegan shepherd’s pie recipe, our vegan eggplant parmesan recipe, or our vegan moussaka recipe.
 If you are looking for more spinach recipes, browse through our vegan spinach recipes gallery.

-Lasagna or lasagne is a popular casserole-type Italian pasta dish where there are 3 alternating layers baked with melted cheese on top.
-The traditional recipe consists of:
+Lasagna or “lasagne” is a popular casserole-type Italian pasta dish where there are 3 alternating layers baked with melted cheese on top.
+The traditional recipe consists of ground beef cooked in a bolognese ragú sauce, Béchamel sauce, and dry or fresh lasagna pasta sheets.

 Ingredients

 Spinach lasagna is already a vegetarian recipe so we are one step closer to making it vegan.
-We have a super easy classic vegan lasagna recipe, from which we pulled some inspiration.
+We have a classic vegan lentil lasagna recipe, from which we pulled some inspiration.
 So what do we need to make this yummy vegan spinach lasagna in the below photo beside the pasta sheets?

 Marinara sauce

 We made our vegan marinara sauce recipe and cooked it without adding any vegan ground beef alternative.
 The difference between Pomodoro sauce and marinara sauce is that the latter is chunky, while the other one is smooth.
-So what do you need to make a chunky marinara?

 - Olive oil

-- Red onion -> You can use purple onion, but red onion looks better in this sauce
+- Red onion → You can use purple onion, but red onion looks better in this sauce

 - Garlic

-- Basil -> You can use fresh basil leaves or dried ground basil.
+- Basil → You can use fresh basil leaves or dried ground basil.

-- Oregano -> Same goes here.
+- Oregano → Same goes here.
 You either have fresh leaves or use dried ground oregano instead.

-- Canned chopped tomatoes -> We used this one since ripe, sweet tomatoes are not always available in the produce section.
+- Canned chopped tomatoes → We used this one since ripe, sweet tomatoes are not always available in the produce section.

 Spinach tofu ricotta

-- Spinach leaves -> If you use frozen leaves, make sure to thaw them and squeeze the water before adding it to the lasagna.
+- Spinach leaves → If you use frozen leaves, make sure to thaw them and squeeze the water before adding it to the lasagna.

 - Soaked cashews

-- Dairy-free milk -> We usually use homemade cashew milk, but use any unsweetened plant-based milk.
+- Dairy-free milk → We usually use homemade cashew milk, but use any unsweetened plant-based milk.

 - Garlic

-- Nutritional yeast -> This brings a cheezy, Parmesan cheese-like flavor.
+- Nutritional yeast → This brings a cheezy, Parmesan cheese-like flavor.

-- Nutmeg -> If I have to pick one spice to elevate the flavor of spinach, I would choose nutmeg.
+- Nutmeg → If I have to pick one spice to elevate the flavor of spinach, I would choose nutmeg.
 You should try it, it fits perfectly just like in our spinach soup recipe.

 🛒 You can find detailed measurements for all ingredients in the printable version of the recipe card at the bottom of this post.